adaptyteam/adapty-docs/versioned_docs/version-3.0/add-remote-config-locale.md

   />
   </Zoom>

+- **Valid JSON:**
-- It should be a valid JSON.
+  The file must be a valid JSON.
 If it is not, the import will fail.

+  **No Additional Keys:**
-- It should not contain any additional keys that are not in the current remote config.
+  The file should not contain any keys that are not in the current remote config.
+Extra keys will result in errors.

+  **All Required Elements:**
-- It should contain all elements of the current remote config.
-If it does not, the import will succeed with some errors which will be shown in the table view of the remote config.
-Hover over it to learn the issue and refer to the table below for recomendations on how to solve.
+  The file must include all elements present in the current remote config.
+If any are missing, the import will succeed with errors, which will be displayed in the remote config table view.
+Hover over the error to see the issue, and refer to the table below for recommendations on resolving it.

   <Zoom>
     <img src={require('./img/localization-error.webp').default}